airtasker/spot/README.md

   -h, --help                   show CLI help
-  -p, --port=port              (required) [default: 3010] Port on which to run the mock server --pathPrefix=pathPrefix      Prefix to prepend to each endpoint path --proxyBaseUrl=proxyBaseUrl  If set, the server would act as a proxy and fetch data from the given remote server
+  -p, --port=port              (required) [default: 3010] Port on which to run the mock server --pathPrefix=pathPrefix      Prefix to prepend to each endpoint path

+  --proxyBaseUrl=proxyBaseUrl  If set, the server will act as a proxy and fetch data from the given remote server
                                instead of mocking it

 EXAMPLE